• RECIPES

 Ingredients

-• ¼ white onion, rinsed, dried, and coarsely chopped
+• ¼ white onion, rinsed, dried, and roughly chopped

 • 1 garlic clove, chopped